 When the antenna is disconnected it is possible to set the LANTIME with any time.
 Note that the NTP will not synchronize to a GPS losing its reception or if the deviation to the system time is larger than 1024 seconds.
-In this case the menu SIMULATION MODE (see below) has to be active.
+In this case the menu Simulation Mode has to be active.
 After setting the clock manually the system time will be set and the NTP will be restarted.

-10.3.9 Initiate Cold Boot of GPS Receiver
+10.3.9 Info GPS